 Melissa A. Kern

-Melissa practices in Frost Brown Todd's Intellectual Property Group.
+Melissa is Co-chair of Frost Brown Todd's privacy and data security team and a member of the Firm's Intellectual Property Group.
 Her practice is focused on negotiating and drafting intellectual property agreements with an emphasis on copyright law, information technology, privacy and information security.

 Melissa is particularly interested in the intersection of information technology, privacy and education.
 Her clients include both educational institutions as well as educational service providers.
 She has advised her education clients regarding adoption and use of online educational services, educational software licensing and services, and student privacy.